The reflection representation in the homology of subword order: The action on chains, and arbitrary rank-selected homology

 \section{The action on chains, and arbitrary rank-selected homology}

 Assume $|A|=n.$ For a subset $S\subseteq [1,k],$ denote by $\alpha_n(S)$ the permutation module of $S_n$ afforded by the maximal chains of the rank-selected subposet $A^*_{n,k}(S).$ In this section we derive a recurrence for the action, and hence an explicit formula.
-We begin with an analogue of Proposition~\ref{BjStproof} for the chains.
+We begin with an analogue of Theorem~\ref{BjStproof} for the chains.

-\begin{prop} Let $\{P_n\}$ be any sequence of finite posets each carrying an action of the symmetric group $S_n,$ such that for any $g\in S_n,$ the fixed-point subposet $P_n^g$ is isomorphic to the poset $P_{\mathrm {fix}(g)},$ where $\mathrm {fix}(g)$ is the number of fixed points of $g.$ Suppose that the number of chains of $P_n$ is a polynomial in $(n-1),$ say $\sum_{i\geq 0} a_i (n-1)^i. $ Then the permutation action of $S_n$ on the chains of $P_n$ decomposes as a sum of $i$th tensor powers of the irreducible indexed by the partition $(n-1,1), i\geq 0,$ with coefficient equal to $a_i.$ In particular, the $S_n$-module structure of the chains of $P_n$ is completely determined by its dimension. \end{prop} \begin{proof} Since $S_n$ acts by permuting the chains, the trace of $g\in S_n$ on the chains of $P_n$ is equal to the number of chains fixed by $g.$ As in the proof of Proposition~\ref{BjStproof}, the key point is that this in turn is the number of chains in the fixed-point poset $P_n^g,$ and the latter coincides with $P_{\mathrm {fix}(g)}.$ \end{proof}
+\begin{prop} Let $\{P_n\}$ be any sequence of finite posets each carrying an action of the symmetric group $S_n,$ such that for any $g\in S_n,$ the fixed-point subposet $P_n^g$ is isomorphic to the poset $P_{\mathrm {fix}(g)},$ where $\mathrm {fix}(g)$ is the number of fixed points of $g$ as a permutation of $S_n$, Suppose that the number of maximal chains of $P_n$ is a polynomial in $(n-1),$ say $\sum_{i\geq 0} a_i (n-1)^i. $ Then the permutation action of $S_n$ on the maximal chains of $P_n$ decomposes as a sum of $i$th tensor powers of the irreducible indexed by the partition $(n-1,1), i\geq 0,$ with coefficient equal to $a_i.$ In particular, the $S_n$-module structure of the maximal chains of $P_n$ is completely determined by its dimension. \end{prop} \begin{proof} Since $S_n$ acts by permuting the chains, the trace of $g\in S_n$ on the chains of $P_n$ is equal to the number of chains fixed by $g.$ As in the proof of Theorem~\ref{BjStproof}, the key point is that this in turn is the number of chains in the fixed-point poset $P_n^g,$ and the latter coincides with $P_{\mathrm {fix}(g)}.$ \end{proof}

+Note that, as was the case with Theorem~\ref{BjStproof}, Proposition~\ref{BjStproofChains} applies to all rank-selected subposets of $A^*_{n,k}.$ Before we apply this, we state the following reformulation of an observation of Bj\"orner recorded in Theorem~\ref{Bjgf}.
+Let $S=\{1\le s_1<s_2<\ldots<s_p\le k\}$ be a subset of $[1,k].$ By Part (2) of Theorem~\ref{Bjgf}, the number of words in $[\beta, \infty]$ depends only on $|\beta|$.
+This immediately gives the following recurrence for the dimensions of the modules $\alpha_n(S):$